jstaf/onedriver/README.md

 must do so through the OneDrive web UI (onedriver uses the native system trash/restore functionality independently of the OneDrive Recycle Bin).

+onedriver loads files into memory when you access them.
+This makes things very fast, but obviously doesn't work very well if you have very large files.
+Use a sync client like [rclone](https://rclone.org/) if you need the ability to copy multi-gigabyte files to OneDrive.

 OneDrive is not a good place to backup files to.
 Use a tool like [restic](https://restic.net/) or [borg](https://www.borgbackup.org/) if you're looking for a reliable encrypted backup tool.
+I know some of you want to "back up your files to OneDrive".
+Don't do it.
+Restic and Borg are better in every possible way than any OneDrive client ever will be when it comes to creating backups you can count on.

-This project is still in active development and is provided AS IS.
+Finally, this project is still in active development and is provided AS IS.
 There are no guarantees.
 It might kill your cat.